Integrated IT Portfolio Analysis (IIPA)

 - Regardless of how work is being delivered within the tri-modal reality, the focus is on continuous delivery that ensures value is achieved as early as possible for every investment

-- All IT resources are optimized to their fullest in all IT functions at all times, ensuring the best possible return on the investment in those resources.
+- Resource management software ensure that all IT resources are optimized to their fullest in all IT functions at all times, ensuring the best possible return on the investment in those resources.

 - IT leaders have complete and accurate insight into these delivery and resource utilization metrics so they can make needed adjustments quickly and decisively.

 Support for effective application portfolio management